mxagar/tool_guides/docker/docker_howto.md

 version: '3.1'  # if no version is specified then v1 is assumed.

 services:  # containers, same as docker run
-  servicename: # a friendly name, this is also DNS name inside network
+  servicename1: # a friendly name, this is also DNS name inside network
     image: # optional if you use build:
     command: # optional, replace the default CMD specified by the image
     environment: # optional, same as -e in docker run
     volumes: # optional, same as -v in docker run
 	depends_on: # which other services need to be started too
   servicename2:
+	...

 volumes: # Optional, same as docker volume create